ObolNetwork/obol-docs/docs/int/quickstart/activate-dv.md

 # Activate a DV

 :::caution
-Charon is in an alpha state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).
+Charon is in a beta state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).
 :::

 If you have successfully created a distributed validator and you are ready to activate it, congratulations! 🎉